Read in this page:

 Their teeth should also be checked periodically and brushed with a special wipe to prevent teeth and gum diseases.
 In the market there are also a lot of cat toys, specially designed to remove food wastes and prevent teeth irritation.

 A litter tray must be available at all times and kept in the same place.
 Solid matter and wet lumps should be removed from the tray frequently and the litter renewed when necessary.
 The tray should be washed and disinfected frequently.
 Rinse thoroughly after disinfecting and allow drying before use.
-Cats are very fussy and will not use a dirty tray.
+British cats are very fussy and will not use a dirty tray.

-Make sure that toys or parts of them cannot be swallowed.
+Make sure that cat toys or parts of them cannot be swallowed.
 Plastic bags and rubber bands can be extremely dangerous, since they do not show up on an X-ray.

-British Shorthair health and lifespan
+British cat health and lifespan

-British Shorthair cats do not have serious congenital health problems, while their known for their longevity; They live up to 20 years, so expect this relationship to be long term.
+British cats do not have serious congenital health problems, while their known for their longevity; They live up to 20 years, so expect this relationship to be long term.

-Hypertrophic Cardiomyopathy (HCM) is the commonest form that affects young to middle aged cats.
+Hypertrophic Cardiomyopathy (HCM) is the commonest form that affects young to middle aged British cats.
 It is usually discovered during a routine annual health checkup as your vet will hear a faster heart rate, and perhaps congestion sounds in the lungs.
 If left undiagnosed, the most common indication of HCM is pain, associated with blood clot formation in the aorta.
 HCM is treated with diuretics, such as furosemide, diltiazem and nitroglycerine ointment.
 Some cats respond to Essential Fatty Acid (EFA) supplements and the antioxidants Selenium and vitamin E.

-Other heart diseases that affect British Shorthair cats are:
+Other heart diseases that affect cats are:

 Thromboembolism, a blood clot in the aorta where the latter divides into the femoral arteries taking blood to the hind legs.
 Affected cats cry out and cannot use their hind-limbs, which are cool to the touch.